sadrisco/Simple-Horizontal-Responsive-Scrollable-Row/README.md

 # Html Scrollable Horizontal Row
- A simple scrollable row with avatars built with HTML and CSS for user friendly interfaces and websites.
+ A simple scrollable and responsive row with avatars built with HTML and CSS for user friendly interfaces and websites.

 ![](demo.gif)